Rotation numbers of perturbations of smooth dynamics: Proofs of the main results.

-A matrix in $\GL(d,\RR)$ can be perturbed so that it has {\em generic spectrum}: counting eigenvalues with multiplicity, it has two eigenvalues of each modulus and if two eigenvalues have the same modulus then they are non-real (and conjugate).
+The arguments other than the rotation number are fairly classical, we will only expose them concisely.
+A matrix in $\GL(d,\RR)$ can be perturbed so that it has {\em generic spectrum}, that is, it has at most two eigenvalues (counted with multiplicity) of each modulus: if it has only one eigenvalue of some modulus then it is real, and if two eigenvalues have the same modulus then they are non-real (and conjugate).
 Smoothly perturb the cocycle so that the first return at $x$ has generic spectrum.
-Assume it has $k\geq 1$ pairs of non-real eigenvalues.
-It is then enough to prove the following:
+Assume it has $\ell\geq 1$ pairs of non-real eigenvalues.
+Then it is enough to prove the following:

-\begin{claim} There is a smooth perturbation of the cocycle $\cA$ and a new periodic point with generic spectrum and strictly less than $k$ pairs of non-real eigenvalues. \end{claim}
+\begin{claim} There is a smooth perturbation of the cocycle $\cA$ and a new periodic point with generic spectrum and at most $\ell-1$ pairs of non-real eigenvalues. \end{claim}

-Note that the finest dominated splitting on $\Orb(x)$ for $\cA$ has $k$ bundles of dimension $2$ on which the cocycles preserves orientation, and all other bundles have dimension $1$.